microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupOwner.md

 ## Description

-the Get-EntraGroupOwner cmdlet gets an owner of a group in Microsoft Entra ID.
+The Get-EntraGroupOwner cmdlet gets an owner of a group in Microsoft Entra ID.

 ## Examples